From understanding expenses to starting a limited company, our downloadable business guides can help you.

 Crunch has long been working closely with HMRC on the digital tax agenda and we’re delighted to be involved in the private betas for the new MTD technology.
 We’ve also been participating in policy discussions and UX workshops with HMRC and others.
 In our unique position as a software developer, online accountant and agent for our 9,000 micro-business clients, we’re keen to ensure everything we’ve learnt feeds into MTD’s success.

 Unfortunately quite a bit of the reporting on MTD so far has been misleading and scaremongering.
-Trying to paint MTD as ‘quarterly tax returns’ has been particularly unfair when the aim of the programme is to eliminate the whole concept of a big, difficult end of year return.
+Trying to pain MTD as ‘quarterly tax returns’ has been particularly unfair when the aim of the programme is to eliminate the whole concept of a big, difficult end of year return.

-The reality is that by using online accounting software to manage your business finances it will be much easier and quicker to know your tax position and do business with HMRC.
+The reality is that by using software to manage your business finances it will be much easier and quicker to know your tax position and do business with HMRC.
 HMRC’s intention is also to make greater use of information it already holds in other workstreams, such as from banks and pension providers, thereby reducing the burden of requests on individual taxpayers.

 Those claiming HMRC plans a new penalty system or ways of paying your tax are somewhat over-egging the pudding.
 HMRC is consulting on options, and we welcome those ideas being explored, but changes will require ministerial and even Parliamentary approval before happening, so they are a way off, if they ever happen.
 We won’t know for some time as much is still up for debate and the consultations don’t even close until 7th November.